Low-energy moir\'e phonons in twisted bilayer van der Waals heterostructures: Configuration Space Continuum Model

 \subsection{Continuum Relaxation}

-For moderate to small twist angles, twist-induced atomic relaxation becomes important.
-The range varies by material, but relaxation typically begins to have a significant impact below about $2^\circ$.
+We emphasize that in all structures considered here atomic relaxation to the lowest-energy (equilibrium) configuration is included.
+However, its effect varies as a function of twist angle: for moderate to small twist angles, twist-induced atomic relaxation is much more important than for large twist angles.
+The range of angles over which the atomic relaxation is important varies by material, but relaxation typically begins to have a significant impact for twist angles smaller than about $2^\circ$.
 In real space, atomic relaxation results in enlarged areas of the lowest energy stacking configurations (AB and BA in graphene) at the expense of high energy stackings (AA), with domain walls forming in between.
 In configuration space relaxation can be viewed as a higher density of configurations in the lowest-energy stackings~\cite{carr2018relaxation,triGr}.
 This can be accounted for by shifting each $\vec{b}$ in the uniform mesh $\mathcal{S}(N)$ by an angle-dependent relaxation displacement vector $\vec{u}_\th(\vec{b})$, yielding a non-uniform mesh $\vec{B} = \vec{b} + \vec{u}_\th(\vec{b})$ denoted $\mathcal{S}_\th(N)$.
 We use linear elasticity theory to describe the intralayer energy, combined with the generalized stacking fault energy (GSFE) functional for the interlayer energy.
 (The GSFE parameters are given in Appendix \ref{sec:GSFE}.)
-By minimizing the total energy we can compute $\vec{u}_\th(\vec{b})$ in configuration space~\cite{carr2018relaxation}.
+By minimizing the total energy we can compute $\vec{u}_\th(\vec{b})$ in configuration space.
+We refer to \citet{carr2018relaxation} and \citet{triGr} for a detailed overview of continuum relaxation.
 The dynamical matrix can then be updated by Fourier interpolation, using an inverse transform

 followed by a second forward transform, which arrives at the following relaxed moir\'e dynamical matrix:

 To obtain the real space phonon vibration pattern, we perform an inverse Fourier transform by summing over components of the eigenvectors as follows,